damanic/ls1-module-updatecenter/readme.md

 Any file in a module directory that is not PHP writable will not be updated.
 Be sure to CHMOD the files and folders in your `/modules` directory so that it is PHP writable after any manual file upload.

 ###No Updates available, when there are
-This is usually caused by a communication error.
+This can be caused by a communication error.
 GitHub will deny connections if too many requests are made without a personal access token set.
 Go to `system` -> `settings` -> `repo updates` -> `github (tab)` to set your access token.
 Otherwise check your log file (as set by `$CONFIG['TRACE_LOG']['INFO']`) for errors.